Brown Environmental Leadership Lab (BELL): Eastern Sierras

 You will reside at the dorm building at the Sierra Nevada Aquatic Research Laboratory in Mammoth Lakes, California in shared rooms with bathrooms located in the hallway.
 These rooms will include typical college furniture: one twin bed per person and some storage areas.
 You are responsible for supplying your own bedding, towels and toiletries.

-On the first and last nights of the program, you will stay at a residence hall at the University of Nevada, Reno.
+On the first two and last two nights of the program, you will stay at a residence hall at the University of Nevada, Reno.
+These rooms will include typical college furniture: one twin bed per person and some storage areas.
+You are responsible for supplying your own towels and toiletries.

 What to Bring